The END: Estimation Network Design for games under partial-decision information: Generalized Nash equilibrium seeking

-We focus on the partial-decision information scenario, where each agent $i$ only relies on the data received locally from some neighbors over a communication network $\g{C}$.
-To cope with the limited information, the solution usually explored in the literature is to embed each agent with an estimate of the whole vector $x$ \cite{YeHu_Consensus_TAC2017}, \cite{TatarenkoShiNedic_Geometric_TAC2021} (and possibly a copy of a dual variable \cite{Pavel_GNE_TAC2020}).
+Finally, we consider the so-called partial-decision information scenario, arising in applications without a central coordinator, such as radio networks \cite{Wang_CognitiveRadio_2010} and sensor positioning \cite{Romano_Penalty_TCNS2023}.
+In particular, each agent $i$ only relies on the data received locally from some neighbors over a communication network $\g{C}=(\I,\E{C})$.
+To cope with the limited information, the solution usually explored in the literature is to embed each agent with an estimate of the whole vector $x$ \cite{YeHu_Consensus_TAC2017}, \cite{TatarenkoShiNedic_Geometric_TAC2021}, and possibly a copy of a dual variable \cite{Pavel_GNE_TAC2020}.
 Critically, this approach fails to exploit the possible sparsity in the cost and constraint coupling.
 We remedy in the remainder of this section.